 - Own idea (Literature review and/or Survey and/or Interviews)

 The School of Business and Economics runs a common mechanism for Master thesis registration aiming at good matches in line with student preferences.
-If you want to write your Master thesis with us, please fill out the short survey on ILIAS administered by the student dean’s office and state the Chair for HRM & Organization (Prof. Pull and team) or, as applicable, the Juniorprofessorship for Strategy and Organization (Prof. Yang) as first preference.
+If you want to write your Master thesis with us, please fill out the short survey on ILIAS administered by the student dean’s office and state our Department (Prof. Pull/Prof. Yang) as first preference.

-Please use the free text commentary field to indicate your preferences regarding the topic of your Master thesis.
+Please use the free text commentary field to indicate your preferences regarding the supervision (Prof. Pull and team vs. Prof. Yang) and the topic of your Master thesis.
 Please also indicate whether you would like to work with data (some of the topics announced by the department may require empirical work) or whether you prefer to write a Master thesis that is based on existing literature.